 Another iconic building you practically can’t miss, the Harpa Concert Hall is a glass structure that seems to change its appearance throughout the day as the changing daylight and surrounding city reflections bounce off its walls.
 We didn’t get a chance to, but if you’re in the area and a performance is taking place, go.
 Iceland is renowned for its musical talent.

 Tryggvagötu 19, Old Harbour, Grófin, Reykjavík

 As soon as we landed in Keflavik, our taxi driver told us that if we found any bad food in Reykjavik, we’d need to call him to let him know.
 His point?
-The food in this cosmopolitan city is different, exciting, and made with great care, and you’d be hard-pressed to find anything disappointing.
+The food in this cosmopolitan city is different, exciting, and made with great care, and while you may not be instantly familiar with many of the flavors, you’d be hard-pressed to find anything truly disappointing.

 Kárastígur 1, 101 Reykjavík • Brautarholt 2, 105 Reykjavík

 A familiar coffee shop in a this-could-totally-belong-in-downtown-Los-Angeles sort of way, Reykjavik Roasters was our go-to for flavorful coffee and snacks.
 For a quick (affordable!!!) breakfast, go for the bread with cheese, butter and jam, or the yogurt with muesli, dried fruit, and jam.
 So understated, yet so good.

 Laugavegur 10, 101 Reykjavík